Poson Poya Festival 2025 – An Official Holiday in Sri Lanka

 Let's dive in and discover the magic of this extraordinary event that captivates both locals and visitors alike.

 Poson Poya is a significant religious festival in Sri Lanka that falls on the day of the full moon day in the month of June.
 The exact date varies each year according to the lunar calendar.
-In 2023, Poson Poya is expected to be celebrated on June 6th.
+Poson Full Moon Poya Day 2025 in Sri Lanka is expected to be celebrated on Tuesday, June 10th, 2025.

 What Is Special About Poson Poya Day?